-Crain, M. (forthcoming).
+Crain, M. (2019).
 Web advertising history and critical political economy.
 In N. Brügger, I. Milligan & M. Ankerson (Eds).
 The SAGE Handbook of Web History.

-Crain, M. (forthcoming).
+Crain, M. (2018).
 The limits of transparency: Data brokers and commodification.
 New Media & Society.

 Crain, M. (2014).
 Financial markets and online advertising demand: Reevaluating the dotcom investment bubble.
 Information, Communication, and Society, 17(3), 371-394.